Compliance

 DOT drug and alcohol testing (regulated)

-We train collectors on applicable DOT collection procedures and coordinate with your DER when on-site questions come up—so the visit matches the order, the right forms are used, and specimens are sealed and routed the way your administrator expects.
+We train collectors on applicable DOT collection procedures and work with your DER when on-site questions come up—so the visit matches the order, the right forms are used, and specimens are sealed and routed the way your administrator expects.

 Non-DOT workplace testing (policy-led)